 That’s the palette I use most often, and it works great with larger quantities of color, like when tinting icing sugar/water for the fondant toppers I make.
 However when using tiny bits and blending a lot of shades I find it’s not as practical, and I eventually switched over to an artist’s style palette with small dabs of the gel colors on it, and a small styrofoam tray for blending.
 The colors bead up on the tray so I don’t lose any to absorption.

-I prepared the stand by putting it on my lazy susan, a wooden one from Ikea.
-I’ve also got a glass one and a plastic Betty Crocker one, both from the dollar store, but this one is the one I always reach for.
+I prepared the stand by putting it on my lazy susan., These things are SO useful with decorating and crafting!
+I’ve actually got three – one wood, one glass, and one plastic, depending on my project needs.
 I stuck a tub of icing in there to help weigh it down.
 The stand is pretty heavy, especially with the fondant, but that was a precaution.